greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 ####• What is roadmapping?
 How can you do it large scale?

 A roadmap draws a timeline of what things will happen, combined with different aspects of product strategies, such as commercial and technological[14].
 In other words, the product roadmap can be used to maintain attention on the long-term intentions, which are often defined at a high level (organizational strategies), as well as keeping the focus on the right issues that reflect these intentions (product strategies)[14].
-The aspects of markets, products and technology can be included in a roadmap and are usually use a time-based chart to represent these activities when it will happen in the lifecycle[14].
+The aspects of markets, products and technology can be included in a roadmap and are usually use a time-based chart to represent these activities when it happens in the lifecycle[14].
 Since the roadmap is built upon a long-term perspective, among others, marketing information it is important to frequently update and review these[14].

 There are many types of roadmaps.
 Product-Technology Roadmap is suitable for MDRE[15].
 Developing a roadmap has three main purposes[12].
 It helps reach a consensus comprising a series of requirements and the technologies required to satisfy those requirements, it provides a mechanism that can help predict the development of technology, and it provides a framework to help plan and coordination of technical development [13].